katherinevankirk/dss/README.md

 ## 🚀 Usage

 DSS can be run via the command line or directly as a Python library.
+We include two example Pauli string files for demonstration:
+- 📄 `pauli_strings_30.txt`: a realistic workload of 30 unique 8-qubit Pauli strings.
+- 📄 `pauli_strings_bell.txt`: a minimal test case of 3 commuting Pauli strings, diagonal in the Bell basis.

+The DSS algorithm will terminate when either:
+1. The total number of measurements is reached, **or**
+2. Each Pauli observable is measured `measurements_per_observable` times.

 ### Command-Line